Kimolos is a small island in the Cycladic archipelago, famous for its laid-back atmosphere, heavenly beaches and impressive volcanic landscapes.

 - Karas: Karas is a magical cove with emerald pool-like waters.
 It is not a typical beach, but the impressive white rocks are great for diving and sunbathing.

-- Rema: this beach is close to the fishing village of Goupa, 15 minutes from Chorio on foot.
+- Rema: this beach is close to the small fish village of Goupa, 15 minutes from Chorio on foot.
 It is a pebble beach with turquoise waters, as well as impressive caves and rock formations.

 - Prassa: it’s one of the best beaches in Kimolos.
 Prassa has crystal-clear emerald waters, tamarisk trees and white sand.
-There are umbrellas and a food truck, and it gets quite busy in August.
+There are umbrellas and a beach bar, and it gets quite busy in August.

 - Aliki: it is a large sandy beach with pebbles and shallow blue waters.
 There are tamarisk trees for shade and you can get there by bus.

 - Bonatsa: Bonatsa is right next to Aliki and it’s a large wind-protected beach.
 It has thin sand, shallow clear waters and tamarisk trees.
 There is a beach bar for drinks and snacks, and you can get there by bus.